stephenkeable/barcoder/README.md

 Fork of https://github.com/abhimuralidharan/QRScanner

-Adding a history of barcodes/QR codes scanned in a tableview Ability to share a barcode and/or the history of barcodes (array joined to string with \n) Making sure UI colours are compatible with Dark mode
+Adding a history of barcodes/QR codes scanned in a tableview.
+Ability to share a barcode and/or the history of barcodes (array joined to string with \n).
+Making sure UI colours are compatible with Dark mode.

 Want to learn mroe about the original project:-